Politics of Hungary

-Politics of Hungary takes place in a framework of a parliamentary representative democratic republic.
+The politics of Hungary take place in a framework of a parliamentary representative democratic republic.
 The prime minister is the head of government of a pluriform multi-party system, while the president is the head of state and holds a largely ceremonial position.
+As of 2024, The country is considered "no longer a full democracy" by the EU, and is generally said to have democratically backslid since 2010 when the Fidesz–KDNP Party Alliance led by Viktor Orbán won a two-third parliamentary supermajority and adopted a new constitution of Hungary that have both remained in place since.

 Executive power is exercised by the government.
 Legislative power is vested in both the government and the parliament.
-The party system since the last elections is dominated by the conservative Fidesz.
+The party system since the last elections has been dominated by the conservative Fidesz.
 The three larger oppositions are Democratic Coalition (DK), Momentum and Jobbik; there are also opposition parties with a small fraction in parliament (e.g. Politics Can Be Different).
-The judiciary is theoretically independent of the executive and the legislature, but in practice is strongly influenced by the ruling Fidesz Party.
+The judiciary is independent of the executive and the legislature.

 Hungary is an independent state, which has been a member of the European Union since 2004.
 Since 1989 Hungary has been a parliamentary republic.
 Legislative power is exercised by the unicameral National Assembly that consists of 199 members.
 Members of the National Assembly are elected for four years.

-The Economist Intelligence Unit rated Hungary a "flawed democracy" in 2020.
-With a democracy score of 3.96/7, Freedom House no longer considers Hungary a democracy.

 In the April 2022 election, Prime Minister Viktor Orbán won a fourth consecutive term in office.
 His party, Fidesz, secured another two-thirds majority in parliament.

+The longest-serving prime minister is incumbent office-holder Viktor Orbán, who held the position from 6 July 1998 to 27 May 2002 and from 29 May 2010 until present-day.
+He surpassed Kálmán Tisza as the longest-serving prime minister on 30 November 2020. if the years are counted cumulatively, with 19 years in total as of 2025.